msberends/AMR/vignettes/AMR_for_Python.Rmd

 ## Taxonomic Data Sets Now in Python!

-As a Python user, you might like that the most important data sets of the `AMR` R package, `microorganisms`, `antibiotics`, `clinical_breakpoints`, and `example_isolates`, are now available as regular Python data frames:
+As a Python user, you might like that the most important data sets of the `AMR` R package, `microorganisms`, `antimicrobials`, `clinical_breakpoints`, and `example_isolates`, are now available as regular Python data frames:

 ```python
 AMR.microorganisms